 Nights used to be my chill time.
 You know, sit down, turn the television on and not move for five hours.
 But, since having children, there has been no chill.
 Instead, we are busy eating dinner, cleaning up, taking baths, reading books, tidying the living room and picking up toys, putting on pajamas, and brushing teeth.
 It’s a whole ordeal.

 Having a nightly routine has been absolutely crucial in our house.
-With pre-planned routine, we know when we have to start and finish certain activities so that the kids are in bed by their bedtimes.
+With a pre-planned routine, we know when we have to start and finish certain activities so that the kids are in bed by their bedtimes.

 The easiest way to accomplish this is to create a narrow vertical rectangle in the center of your page.
 Then section it off into the hours of the evening.
 For us, this means from around 4pm until 9:30pm.
 From there, start filling in your time slots with nightly activities, noting approximately how long each one takes.